Quick Links

 Let’s review what’s on the tests: reading, writing, and basic math skills.
 Of all the things you want for your child, you must admit that reading, writing, and math are high on the list.

-Before high school begins, you can prepare for the SAT by providing a quality education that includes reading, writing and arithmetic.
-Penmanship is important as well, since the SAT’s optional hand-written essay (which I recommend having your child take) is seen by colleges.
+Before high school begins, you can prepare for the SAT by providing a quality education that includes reading, writing, and arithmetic.
 You can give your child the advantage on the SAT test when you provide your child with a quality, well-rounded education.

 Public school students may have trouble finding time to prepare for the test, but for homeschoolers, it can be a part of their total educational experience.
 In 10th or 11th grade your child can transition to test preparation.

 Refreshing math skills can be helpful for a struggling student who might benefit from a regular review of concepts.
 The math section can also help an advanced student who may not have seen beginning concepts for many years.
-The reading section includes a lot of vocabulary students need to succeed in college.
+The reading section includes a considerable number of vocabulary words students need to succeed in college.
 Instead of buying a vocabulary curriculum, you can use SAT preparation for vocabulary studies.
-I have to confess that the writing section, with the essay, is my favorite part of the test.
 Essay writing is crucial to success in college.
-My youngest son thanked me during his first month of college for teaching him to write a quick essay.
+Many college classes require at least one essay per week.
+The ability to write a quick, yet well-structured essay is a helpful skill for college students.

 4. You can use homeschool ninja skills to motivate children to study